apache/kvrocks/THREAT_MODEL.md

 ## §14 Open questions for the maintainers

-First-pass answers from PragmaTwice (Kvrocks PMC) are folded into the body as *(maintainer)*.
-The questions below retain the remaining open / unconfirmed items; *(inferred)* claims elsewhere still route here.
+All questions below have been answered by PragmaTwice (Kvrocks PMC) and folded into the body as *(maintainer)*; they are retained as a record of the resolution.
 Three waves.

 **Wave 1 — scope & insecure-default rulings (§2/§3/§5a/§8/§9):**
 1. *(Answered — maintainer.)* Running **without `requirepass`** / with **TLS off**: operators are responsible